arckadious/fizzbuzz/README.md

 - /v1/statistics

-> Return the parameters corresponding to the most used request, as well as the number of hits for this request.
+> Returns the parameters corresponding to the most used request, as well as the number of hits for this request.

 <http://api.localhost:8080/v1/statistics>